i4Ds/STIX-data-center/README.md

 ## Deployment

-ngnix and gunicore are recommanded for the final server as described at https://flask.palletsprojects.com/en/1.1.x/deploying/
+ngnix and gunicore are recommended for the final server as described at https://flask.palletsprojects.com/en/1.1.x/deploying/

 ### Installation